Spirit Lake Tribe: Environment

-The reservation of the tribe is located on the southern shore of Devil's Lake, which has been historically the territory of the Dakota people.
+The reservation of the tribe is located on the southern shore of Devils Lake, which has been historically the territory of the Dakota people.
 The Sisseton, Wahpeton, and Cut-Head bands of Dakotas were relocated to the Spirit Lake Reservation as a result of the 1867 treaty with the United States that established a reservation for Dakotas who had not been forcibly relocated to Crow Creek Reservation in what is now called South Dakota.

-Because Devil's Lake is a closed-basin watershed, the reservation has suffered increasingly frequent episodes of flooding since the 1990s.
+Because Devils Lake is a closed-basin watershed, the reservation has suffered increasingly frequent episodes of flooding since the 1990s.
 It has lost homes, land and economic opportunities due to the severity of this problem.
 Tribal chairperson, Myra Pearson, appealed in the 21st century to President Barack Obama and his White House for assistance.
 Since then tribal representatives have engaged with a multi-agency task force led by Federal Emergency Management Agency officials to develop a recovery plan.
 It was published in 2010 and includes economic and cultural development goals in addition to strategies to combat the flooding.